Our small print

 (5) References to the validity of legal provisions are for clarification purposes only.
-Even without such clarification, the statutory provisions apply insofar as they are not directly amended or expressly excluded in these Terms and Conditions.
+Even without such clarification, the statutory provisions shall apply insofar as they are not directly amended or expressly excluded in these Terms and Conditions.

 § 2 Conclusion of contract

-(1) The presentation of goods and services in offers does not constitute a binding offer by the Supplier to conclude a contract.
+(1) The presentation of goods and services in offers and in the online shop does not constitute a binding offer by the Supplier to conclude a contract.
 The product presentation in these offers serves only as an invitation to submit a purchase contract offer.
 We reserve the right to customary deviations of our products.
 Dimensions, illustrations and drawings as well as information about characteristics and performance features as part of the presentation of the Supplier’s goods and services are intended solely as preliminary information for the Customer and require written confirmation by the Supplier in order to be binding.

 § 3 Delivery, availability of goods